ncatlab/nlab-content/pages/176.md

 See the discussion at [[FQFT]] for more details.

-The low dimensional case of $2$-dimensional CFT is of course the best understood.
-It is in fact so predominant that in much of the literature CFT is understood to be $2$-dimensional.
+The low dimensional case of $2$-dimensional CFT is the least understood and the most interesting one.
+In d>2, the global transformations are given by the Poincare algebra, dilations and special conformal transformations.
+In $2$ dimensions, there are additionaly infinitely many local generators of conformal transformations whose commutation relations are given by the Virasoro algebra.
+In most of the literature, CFT is understood to be $2$-dimensional.

 $2$-dimensional conformal field theories have two major applications: